glenfieldcollege/Zorin-Configuration-public/README.md

 Install Google Earth - To save time, install Google Earth for Students as long as the installer is present.

-Install PaperCut Client - It will be installed as long as you have the PaperCut client in the directory.
+Install PaperCut Client - If you have the PaperCut client in the directory, it will be installed.

 Autostart the PaperCut Client - The PaperCut client will automatically start for students.